The Future of Magazines

 Looking at Ad-Supported Magazines

-With most of its revenue derived from advertising, the traditional task for the average consumer or trade magazine is to deliver eyeballs to ads.
+With most of its revenue derived from advertising, the traditional task of the average consumer or trade magazine is to deliver eyeballs to ads.
 The only metric for success in this endeavor was to deliver the most eyeballs possible (aka “large circulation”).
 Circulation revenue for the average consumer magazine has been, with few exceptions, a breakeven proposition (or modestly profitable).
 Trade magazines derive very little of their revenue from circulation, as the bulk of their subscribers are “qualified,” i.e. in the target group for the advertisers in the publication, and receive the publication for free.

 Magazine Statistics